Vaa3D/vaa3d_tools/hackathon/mBrainAligner/doc/Image_reg_pipeline_win.md

 Registration of whole-brain images of different modalities onto a standard atlas is essential for characterizing neuron types and constructing brain wiring diagrams.
 Here we introduce a step-by-step tutorial of using mBrainAligner to register the fMOST image to Allen Common Coordinate Framework atlas (CCFv3).

-Since the brain area in CCFv3 average template is close to image boundaries in the anterior-posterior direction, to eliminate the computational ambiguity, we padded the CCFv3 average template (25µm) by 20 pixels in both ends of anterior-posterior axes and use the padded image as the target.
-The padded CCFv3 average template can be found in `examples/target/CCF_25_u8_xpad.v3draw` (see Appendix for detailed meaning of files in ` examples/target/` folder).
+Since the brain area in CCFv3 average template is close to image boundaries in the anterior-posterior direction, to eliminate the computational ambiguity, we padded the CCFv3 average template (25µm) by 20 pixels in both ends of anterior-posterior axes and use the padded image as the target. **Note that** only 50um CCFv3 and sample images are provided here to faciliate the network transfer and storage.
+The downsampled and padded CCFv3 average template can be found in `examples/target/CCF_25_u8_xpad.v3draw` (see Appendix for detailed meaning of files in ` examples/target/` folder).

 We assume all example and executable files are in the original folder structure as shown in the github.

 **Step 1: Image downsampling**

 The raw whole mouse brain image stack of fMOST modality generally has the volume size of 40k x 30k x 10k voxels.
-First, we need to downsample the raw image anisotropically (XYZ multipliers = 64x64x16) to roughly match the size of the target image (CCFv3 25um).
+First, we need to downsample the raw image anisotropically to roughly match the size of the target image (we recommend using CCFv3 25um to achieve a good balance between registration accuracy and computation time).

 **Step 2: Stripe artifact removal**

 The periodic stripe noise present in the raw fMOST images is mainly caused by fluorescent bleaching during the knife cutting and imaging process.
 It will deteriorate the image registration performance.
-We designed a log-space frequency notch filter to realize the high-quality stripe artifacts removal.
-This module was implement in Matlab, and the source code can be found in `src\src_othertools\stripe_removal\`.
+This kind of periodic stripe noise can be effectively removed using our `stripe_removal` tool.
+This tool was implement in Matlab, and the source code can be found in `src\src_othertools\stripe_removal\`.

 Open Matlab and navigate to the ‘/src/src_othertools/stripe_removal/’ directory, and modify script:
 ```